Cap-go/docs/self-hosted/auto-update/README.md

 }
 ```

-> 🚧 In android it's not allowed to request to http, for testing purposes [allow it](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted)
+> 🚧 In android it's not allowed to request to HTTP, for testing purposes [allow it](https://stackoverflow.com/questions/45940861/android-8-cleartext-http-traffic-not-permitted)

 ### Update API